Keep up to date with all the latest news and announcements by subscribing to our free email alerts service.

 The discovery at Akelikongo West of a second mineralised intrusive body with a different geological and geochemical character, demonstrates the Akelikongo field contains multiple mineralised intrusive systems indicative of a mineral field with a complex history enhancing its economic potential.

-Drilling in late 2016 resulted in the widest disseminated and thickest semi-massive sulphide zones intersected to date with results such as:Matrix to semi-massive zones:
+Drilling in late 2016 resulted in significant sulphide zones being intersected with results such as:Matrix to semi-massive zones:

 Continuous disseminated and semi-massive intercepts: